Why GitOps?

 Proposing and Integrating Our Change

-Next, we add, commit, and push the change to our branch.
+Next, we add, commit, and push the change to our branch.main

 , Flipt will eventually start serving this new configuration change.